Parameter-dependent Pseudodifferential Operators of Toeplitz Type: Abstract parameter-dependent pseudodifferential operators

 \begin{example} We can apply the above construction to the parameter-dependent classical pseudodifferential operators on $M$ as described in Example \ref{ex:0}.
 However, in this way we cannot deal in a satisfactory manner with Toeplitz operators of the form $P_1A(\lambda)P_0$ where at least one of the projections does not depend on the parameter.
 This is due to the fact that $L^0_\cl(M,F,F)\not\subset L^0_\cl(\Lambda;M,F,F)$; in fact

 the space of bundle homomorphisms $F_0\to F_1$.
 In the next section we develop a calculus avoiding this problem. \end{example}

-Let us also remark that Grubb in \cite{Grub} introduced a calculus that allows to consider fixed operators as parameter-dependent ones, but that the concept of parameter-ellipticity in this calculus requires positive regularity of the parameter-dependent operators (we do not go into details here, but only mention that the regularity somehow measures the deviation of the parameter-dependence from the one described in Section \ref{sec:1}) and fixed operators in general only have regularity 0.
+Let us remark that Grubb in \cite{Grub} introduced a pseudodifferential calculus that allows to consider fixed operators $($i.e., operators not depending on the parameter$)$ as parameter-dependent ones.
+In this calculus to each element is asigned an order as well as a regularity (we do not go into details here, but only mention that the regularity somehow measures the deviation of the parameter-dependence from the one described in Section \ref{sec:1}).
+There is a concept of parameter-ellipticity in this calculus requiring, in particular, positive regularity.
+Since fixed operators in general only have regularity 0 this calculus is not $($or, better, only to some extend$)$ suited for our purpose.